mehrantsi/high-performance-kv-store/README.md

 | 10,000            | 0.002              | 0.019              | 0.001             | 0.039              |
 | 100,000           | 0.002              | 0.023              | 0.001             | 1.517              |

 As shown, HPKV maintains **exceptionally low read/write latencies** even as the dataset size increases.
 Write performance is highly competitive, thanks to the write buffer that batches write operations to reduce latency.
-This means that it takes more time to persist the data to disk (under 20ms for 100,000 sequential writes), but thanks to in-memory structures, whihch makes inserted/updated records immediately available, the apparent write latency is in the order of a few microseconds.
+This means that it takes more time to persist the data to disk (under 20ms for 100,000 sequential writes), but thanks to in-memory structures, which makes inserted/updated records immediately available, the apparent write latency is in the order of a few microseconds.

 **Testing Environment**
 - HOST: Parallels VM on MacBook Pro M3 Max